-And in the event of a long-term, negative change in the character of risk markets, we may seek to hold a larger than usual cash position in client accounts for a time, and then using that cash to strategically buy our portfolio names at discounted prices.
-This has the dual effect of not only reducing risk over the long-term, but increasing the long-term return potential of our holdings.
+And in the event of a long-term, negative change in the character of risk markets, we may seek to hold a larger-than-usual cash position in client accounts for a time, and then use that cash to strategically buy our portfolio names at discounted prices.
+This has the dual effect of not only reducing risk over the long term but increasing the long-term return potential of our holdings.

 The Investment Team monitors our portfolio names on a real-time daily basis.
 When various portfolio names go on sale by declining in price, whether due to a company-specific event, industry trend, or broader market theme, we can elect to use cash that has been generated to buy the names we want at a discount.
 We know the merchandise we want to buy; if we can buy it at a 10% or 20% discount, we take advantage of the opportunity.

 Our mission is to place your bests interests at the forefront of our strategic actions.
 The Investment Team monitors the markets on a daily basis to help ensure we stay focused on giving our clients the right exposure to risk markets.